 As of February 2023, here are the Museum’s COVID-19 safety protocols:

-- In-Person Courses, Workshops, and Adult Rowing Clubs: Due to the extended and repeated close contact and/or indoor settings of the Museum’s courses, workshops, and adult rowing clubs, vaccination is required to protect the safety of everyone participating in these programs.
-Those with proof of a medical exemption may participate and wear a mask.
+- Camps and Expeditions: Due to the extended and repeat close contact of the Museum’s camps, full vaccination of the participant is required to protect the safety of everyone participating in these programs.
+Those with proof of a medical exemption may participate with proof of a negative COVID test within three days of the start of camp.

 - Youth Rowing Practices and School Programs: School-based youth rowing practices and other school programs will follow school guidelines for after-school sports practices.